Not a remake of the Black Mirror that resides in the GB Hall of Fame,

 visage of some characters, the craggy nature of some paradoxically

 softened their features.
-There is a lot to like about the modelling, and
+There is a lot to like about the modeling, and

 the attention to detail remains - if only the hair was more natural.